 - Model load balancers as Container Clusters and configure a Container Cluster listener to represent the load balancer listeners.

 - Generate virtual service WSDLs using the Container Clusters or container listeners.

 Container Details > Actions Portlet > Add Container To Cluster

-Container Details > Inbound Listeners > Add Container Listener
+Container Details > Inbound Listeners > Add Container Listener, as shown below.

 Allows you to modify a listener configuration.